 Georges Braque, "The egg from which Helen of Troy hatched"

-Zeuxis attempted to create an ideal whole from disparate parts.
+Zeuxis attempted to create an ideal whole from disparate parts, leaving us with nothing.
 Fixation on antiquity and mimesis is regarded as a particularly pernicious decadence.
-Brave pictures courageously come forward to report details of their ideals.
-Needing art on the wall to personalize a space.
+Brave pictures courageously come forward to report details of their ideals, Zeuxis having fun drawing people.

 Why do most of the "end of the internet" pages have links on them?
 The story is not yet finished And I meet a lot of artists these days who believe in all kinds of adaptative perspectives.